keyurbhogayata/Jack_Thief/README.md

 # Jack_Thief
-We have implimented Jack Thief Card game in C++.
+We have implemented Jack Thief Card game in C++.